Denis-Khimin/OptimalControlPDEAutoDiff/README.md

 In this experiment we are looking for a space-time function $u \colon (0,1) \times (0,T) \to \mathbb{R}$.
 The discretization is also performed in a space-time fashion, i.e., not in a time incremental way.

-From a mechanical perspective, this example simulates the heat equation an tries to learn the right-hand side of the PDE along with the initial conditions.
+From a mechanical perspective, this example simulates the heat equation and tries to learn the right-hand side of the PDE along with the initial conditions.
 The solver can be found in [Example 3: 1+1D_space_time_heat_equation](./1+1D_space_time_heat_equation/main.py).